silverwind/droppy/README.md

 ###Features

 * Realtime updating of all connected clients via WebSockets.
+* Lightweight.
+Performs great on a Raspberry Pi.
 * Drag-and-Drop uploads of multiple files in all browsers.
 * Recursive directory uploads in all supported browsers (WebKit-only as of now, Mozilla is [working on it](https://bugzilla.mozilla.org/show_bug.cgi?id=846931)).
 * Asynchronous uploads over XMLHTTPRequest2.
 * Playback of audio files via HTML5 `<audio>`, depending on [browser format support](https://developer.mozilla.org/en-US/docs/HTML/Supported_media_formats#Browser_compatibility).
-* Generation of shortened and easy shareable links for quick and unauthenticted downloads.
+* Support for shortened and easy shareable links for unauthenticted downloads.
 * Clean and almost dependency-free client-side JavaScript code (Just jQuery which I plan to remove).

 ##Installation